enbraun/slate/source/includes/_requirement.md

 **created_by** <br> `object` | Object representing user who created this requirement object.
 **modified_on** <br>`string` | Represents latest modification timestamp.
 **modified_by** <br>`object` | Object representing most recent user who modified this requirement object.
 **udf_\*** | Custom user-defined fields are used to capture additional information of requirement.
-User-defined fields can be of multiple types.Custom fields are highly useful for optimally configuring requirement objects.
-In the given example response, all keys starting with the prefix `udf_` are user-defined custom fields.<a href="#user-defined-fields" class="api-ref">Learn more</a>
+User-defined fields can be of multiple types.
+Custom fields are highly useful for optimally configuring requirement objects.
+In the given example response, all keys starting with the prefix `udf_` are user-defined custom fields. <a href="#user-defined-fields" class="api-ref">Learn more</a>

 ## Create a Requirement